Mexican Street Corn (Elote) – Creamy, Smoky & Full of Flavor

 - 2 min read

-If you’ve ever wandered through the streets of Mexico, you know the smell of elote — grilled corn on the cob slathered with creamy sauce, sprinkled with cheese, and kissed with chili and lime.
+If you’ve ever wandered through the streets of Mexico, you know the irresistible aroma of elote — grilled corn on the cob slathered with creamy sauce, sprinkled with cheese, and finished with a squeeze of lime and a hint of chili.
+Smoky, tangy, and delightfully messy, this classic street food is the ultimate summer side.

 Recipe Card